ckob/ado-syntax-highlighter/README.md

-# Azure DevOps PR Syntax Highlighter
+# Syntax Highlighter for Azure DevOps

-A browser extension that brings syntax highlighting to file diffs in Azure DevOps pull requests, making code reviews easier and more efficient.
+A browser extension that brings syntax highlighting to file diffs in Azure DevOps, including Pull Requests.
+Making code reviews easier and more efficient.

 ## Features